Nukepayload2/XamarinFormsXamlVB/README.md

 ## Known Issues
 - Xaml pre-compile is not supported.
 - The Xamarin.Forms UI assembly can not be simplified (or linked).
-- All elements that have specified x:Name will generate corresponding `WithEvent` members.
-- XML namespace is not fully supported.
-All controls are not qualified with Namespace.

 ## Contribute
 - We need your help to improve English contents or fix bugs.